Hacker0x01/docs.hackerone.com/docs/programs/kenna-security.md

 id: "programs/kenna-security"
 ---

-You can export data from the HackerOne API and import it to the Kenna Security platform using the integration built between HackerOne and Kenna.
-You’ll need to set up a HackerOne connector in order to properly pull data.
+You can import HackerOne reports into the Kenna Security platform using the integration built between HackerOne and Kenna Security.
+This integration uses the HackerOne API, and you'll need to create a HackerOne API token to get started.

 > **Note:** This integration was built by Kenna Security, and isn’t provided through HackerOne.